There is no plan here to shock you out of your usual expectation that what you hear in the media is bad news.

 We have a right to know.

-Uh Ted wasn't always this way.
+Ted wasn't always this way.

-Ted Kennedy then argued, yes, he's been there that long, then argued that Supreme Court nominees should, quote, defer any comments, unquote, on such matters.
+During the 1967 confirmation debate, for example, over the nomination of Justice Thurgood Marshall, Ted Kennedy then argued, yes, he's been there that long, then argued that Supreme Court nominees should, quote, defer any comments, unquote, on such matters.

-He said, and this was in a press conference, quote, uh, this is Ted Kennedy now, quote, this has been a procedure which has been followed in the past and is one which I think is based upon sound legal precedent, unquote.
+He said, and this was in a press conference, quote, this is Ted Kennedy now, quote, this has been a procedure which has been followed in the past and is one which I think is based upon sound legal precedent, unquote.

-So in 1967, when a Democratic president nominates a Democrat to the Supreme Court, Ted Kennedy says, asking him his views about matters that have come before the court or will come before the court is not proper.
+So in 1967, when a Democratic president nominates a Democrat to the Supreme Court, Ted Kennedy says asking him his views about matters that have come before the court or will come before the court is not proper.

 In 2005, hoping that we've forgotten about the bridge and Thurgood Marshall and everything else, he says that John Roberts will be expected to answer fully any questions about his views on controversial issues that could come before the court in the future.

-We have your full record here at the Lynn Limbaugh Institute for Advanced Conservative Studies, and as you live longer, you begin to contradict every single thing you said in your past life.
+And as you live longer, you begin to contradict every single thing you said in your past life.

 It's like you've had a new life.